TRAUMA THERPAY

 You’re stuck in the past, and you want to move forward.

-What exactly is trauma?
+What is trauma?

 Trauma is the emotional and somatic residue of an event that threatened physical, mental, or emotional safety.
-Trauma is not the event itself, but, according to Peter Levine the “overwhelming trapped response to a perceived threat.”
+Trauma is not the event itself, but, according to Peter Levine, the “overwhelming trapped response to a perceived threat.”

 What are some trauma responses?

-Difficulty concentrating
+Difficulty concentrating and memory problems

-Feeling detached from self or thers
+Feeling detached from self or others

 Agitated or on guard

-Increased arousal
+Increased arousal and anxiety

 Avoidance